T4puSD/spring-boot-graphql-demo/README.md

 ## Run the project
 ### Run with Test Container
 This project uses `testcontainer` dependency.
-So the system should have `docker` installed and running if running with test container enabled main class located in `test/java/com/tapusd/graphqldemo/TestGraphqldemoApplication` Run the project from that file to run without preparing a local mongodb instance.
+So the system should have `docker` installed and running.
+Go to the test container enabled main class located in `test/java/com/tapusd/graphqldemo/TestGraphqldemoApplication` and run the project from that file to run without preparing a local mongodb instance.

+> Keep in mind that the test container will restart everytime you restart the server.
+So
+> better utilize the intellij & spring devtools to restart the service by just re building
+> the project.
+If you are using intellij idea then press (Ctrl + F9) to rebuild the project
+> to get new changes or search for the rebuild option and click it from the menu.

 ### Run as a normal spring boot project
 The project expect a mongodb instance uri to start the project so you need to provide a mongodb